 Fragment: “Sabes te quiero llevar / hasta el fin de este universo / quiero llegar bien profundo / salir de este mundo y morir en tu beso / Ay negrita / tu corazón me grita / quiero darte / darte todo lo que necesitas”

 Translation: “You know I want to take you / until the end of this universe / I want to go deep / Get out of this world and die in your kiss / Oh, negrita / Your heart is shouting / I want to give you everything you need”

 8. Amanitas – “Me Desvelo”

 Literally: “I Wake Up”

-Perhaps what us Spanish learners love so much about the language is how it can carry us to other ambiances, imaginaries and feelings.
+Perhaps what we Spanish learners love so much about the language is how it can carry us to other ambiances, imaginaries and feelings.
 Amanitas stand out from the Chilean crowd of Santiago for this reason.
-Composed of five women, the band focuses on a dreamy, alternative urban world in which we start believing we’re dreaming!
-Their songs are particularly fit for language learners because they tend to be slow paced, making it easier to understand what is being sung.
+Composed of five women, the band focuses on a dreamy, alternative urban world in which we start believing we’re dreaming.
+Their songs are particularly fit for language learners because they tend to be slow-paced, making it easier to understand what is being sung.